Key Initiative

 ‘Each learner can access CTE without borders’ is one of the five principles of Advance CTE’s Without Limits: A Shared Vision for the Future of Career Technical Education.
 The view is that policies and programs should enable (not limit) mobility and access.
 To achieve this, states must come together to develop and expand new models of collaboration by investing in open-access systems that allow access both within and across state lines.

-The Executive Summary to the CTE Without Borders Policy Playbook (published May 2023) notes that CTE without borders allows learners to engage in learning opportunities regardless of location.
-Without borders, learners have the flexibility and support to engage in learning opportunities regardless of their zip code, and no matter whether they are engaging in online or hybrid learning, or attending courses and programs on campuses outside of their home districts or local institutions.
+The Executive Summary to the CTE Without Borders Policy Playbook (May 2023) notes that CTE without borders allows learners to engage in learning opportunities regardless of location.
+Without borders, learners have the flexibility and support to engage in learning opportunities regardless of their zip code, and no matter whether they are engaging in online or hybrid learning or attending courses and programs on campuses outside of their home districts or local institutions.
 To achieve CTE without borders, significant policy and programmatic changes are needed regarding how CTE is designed and delivered.
-This Playbook is designed to support state and local leaders developing policies and programs that advance the expansion of CTE and work-based learning within and across state borders.
+The Playbook supports state and local leaders developing policies and programs to advance the expansion of CTE and work-based learning within and across state borders.

 • Developed with input from more than 100 state and local leaders through interactive roundtable discussions and interviews.